delunapaolo/calipy/README.md

 # calipy

-calipy is a GUI to explore 3D stacks of images, as in x $\times$ y $\times$ time of live microscopy, or x $\times$ y $\times$ z in multi-plane imaging.
+calipy is a GUI to explore 3D stacks of images, as in x &times; y &times; time of live microscopy, or x &times; y &times; z in multi-plane imaging.
 It has been designed for inspecting larger-than-memory files interactively in real-time.

 ## TL;DR